 Meaning that mom and dad won’t be there to wake you up for class.

-In all honesty, going to class isn’t easy, especially if it’s an infographic or online lecture that give students the ability to decide how quickly they want to watch the lecture or not.
+In all honesty, going to class isn’t easy, especially if it’s an infographic or online lecture that gives students the ability to decide how quickly they want to watch the lecture or not.

 Infographics, for instance, are visual representations of data.
-In other words, when students create infographics, they’re using information, visuals, and technological knowledge.
+In other words, when students create infographics, they use information, visuals, and technological knowledge.

 As students, it’s important to discipline yourself to go to class and come equipped with writing tools, books, and notebooks.

 Rather than running to a house party on a Saturday night for drinks, consider paying a visit to your local community service event.

 Just like going to a job, committing to a volunteer position shows that students understand the importance of being a responsible person.

-For example: students who love to read can find work at local libraries; whereas students, who love to teach or coach, can volunteer at after-school programs for children.
+For example, students who love to read can find work at local libraries, whereas students who love to teach or coach can volunteer at after-school programs for children.

 Put Parties On Hold

-Roommates and friends will do everything in their power to suck you in and drag you out by your heels.
+Roommates and friends will do everything they can to suck you in and drag you out by your heels.

-It’s always a good idea to get out of the house and hang out with friends; but when hanging out turns into drinking, things can quickly escalate.
+It’s always a good idea to get out of the house and hang out with friends, but things can quickly escalate when hanging out turns into drinking.

 Improve Your Situation by Setting Objectives

-For instance: if a student wants to get off of academic probation and improve their skills, they shouldn’t merely say “I want to do better in school.”
+For instance: if a student wants to get off academic probation and improve their skills, they shouldn’t merely say, “I want to do better in school.”

-Setting goals like: “I will pass my English class with nothing lower than B letter grade,” or “I will study for my history test on Thursday” are specific goals.
+Setting goals like: “I will pass my English class with nothing lower than a B letter grade,” or “I will study for my history test on Thursday” are specific goals.

-In other words, telling yourself “I will get off of academic probation this week,” would be a far-fetched objective for anyone who just found out about their current academic standing.
+In other words, telling yourself, “I will get off of academic probation this week,” would be a far-fetched objective for anyone who just found out about their current academic standing.

 Schools are a place to have fun, get to know people, and discover WHO you are as a person.

 To get an education.
 Get in gear, stay focused, and get those grades up.

-Thanks for the read.
 Did I miss anything?
 What are some other things students can do if they’re placed on academic probation?
-Feel free to share in the comments section below.